NC State vs. Miami NCAA Football Odds, Plays and Insights | October 23, 2021

 NC State vs. Miami College Football Odds, Plays and Insights

-Oddsmakers give the No. 18 NC State Wolf Pack (5-1, 0-0 ACC) the edge when they visit the Miami Hurricanes (2-4, 0-0 ACC) on Saturday, October 23, 2021 in a matchup between ACC foes at Hard Rock Stadium.
-NC State is favored by 3 points.
-The total for this game has been set at 51.5 points.
+The No. 18 NC State Wolf Pack (5-1, 0-0 ACC) are favored by 3 points when they go on the road to play the Miami Hurricanes (2-4, 0-0 ACC) in ACC action on Saturday, October 23, 2021 at Hard Rock Stadium.
+The over/under is set at 51.5 for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.